MessagePack-CSharp/MessagePack-CSharp/README.md

 Deserializing data from an untrusted source can introduce security vulnerabilities in your application.
 Depending on the settings used during deserialization, **untrusted data may be able to execute arbitrary code** or cause a denial of service attack.
-Untrusted data might come from over the network from an untrusted source (i.e. any and every networked client) or can be tampered with by an intermediary when transmitted over an unauthenticated connection, or from a local storage that might have been tampered with, or many other sources.
+Untrusted data might come from over the network from an untrusted source (e.g. any and every networked client) or can be tampered with by an intermediary when transmitted over an unauthenticated connection, or from a local storage that might have been tampered with, or many other sources.
 MessagePack for C# does not provide any means to authenticate data or make it tamper-resistant.
 Please use an appropriate method of authenticating data before deserialzation - such as a [`MAC`](https://en.wikipedia.org/wiki/Message_authentication_code) .

 Please be very mindful of these attack scenarios; many projects and companies, and serialization library users in general, have been bitten by untrusted user data deserialization in the past.